radius-project/design-notes/resources/2023-07-fail-deployments.md

 ### Non goals

-* This document is not focussed on conveying the deployment progress to the user.
+* This document is not focused on conveying the deployment progress to the user.
 I have created a separate feature request: https://github.com/project-radius/radius/issues/5934 for this.

 ### User scenarios